thunderseethe/thunderseethe.github.io/content/posts/in-search-of-the-perfect-fold.md

 In exchange for this more narrow use case, a tree fold can be more brief and convenient to write.
 A compiler has a lot of folds.
 Rustc has [20+ folds](https://doc.rust-lang.org/beta/nightly-rustc/rustc_middle/ty/trait.TypeFolder.html) for just one of their type trees, so this is a worthwhile tradeoff.

+{{< accessory title="What about a Tree Visitor?" >}}
+A lot of languages separate a tree visitor from a tree fold.
+A tree visitor doesn't produce a new tree and just _visits_ each node in the tree.
+These are super handy for collecting information about a tree without modifying it, or searching a tree.
+However, we won't be talking about them in this post to save time.
+Smash subscribe and hit that bell to let me know you wanna hear more about Tree Visitors!!
+{{< /accessory >}}

 [Rust Design Patterns](https://rust-unofficial.github.io/patterns/intro.html) has a great introduction to [tree folds](https://rust-unofficial.github.io/patterns/patterns/creational/fold.html) in Rust.
 We're going to reference some of the code snippets, so I've included them below: